 The idea here is that any particular keyword will have a cluster of semantically related keywords that are often found in association with that particular keyword.

-So if you want to get on the first page of Google, its important to include on your page as many as you can of the semantically connected keywords that are contained in the other pages that are found on page #1 of Google for that particular search term or keyword phrase.
+So if you want to get on the first page of Google, it’s important to include on your page as many semantically related keywords as you can.
+These are words that are often found in association with your main keyword.